davidsowerby/takkan/docs/developer-guide/medley-app.md

 # Medley

-Medley is a reference application which attempts cover every permutation of build options available through [PScript](../user-guide/precept-script.md) and [PSchema](../user-guide/precept-schema.md).
+Medley is a reference application which attempts cover every permutation of build options available through [Script](../user-guide/precept-script.md) and [Schema](../user-guide/precept-schema.md).

-Medley is in the *precept_medley* package.
+Medley is in the *takkan_medley* package.

-It attempts to be realistic to a point, but the emphasis is on using every feature of Precept so that it can be tested.
+It attempts to be realistic to a point, but the emphasis is on using every feature of Takkan so that it can be tested.